-- Put the egg yolks, sugar, and cornflour in a bowl and take 2 tablespoons of milk taken from the milk in the pan.
+- Now put the egg yolks, sugar, and cornflour/cornstarch in a bowl and add 2 tablespoons of milk taken from the milk in the pan.
 Using an electric whisk, whisk until the mixture is pale in colour, 2–3 minutes.
 Set aside.

-- Stir the vanilla into the milk in the pan and bring to the boil.
-Then slowly pour the milk onto the egg mixture, stirring constantly.
+- Stir the vanilla into the milk and bring to the boil.
+Then slowly pour onto the egg mixture, stirring constantly.
 When smooth, pour the mixture back into a clean pan and cook over a medium heat, stirring until it starts to thicken, about 3 minutes.

 - Pour into a bowl and cover the surface of the custard with cling film to prevent it forming a skin.
 Leave for 30 minutes to cool.

-- Meanwhile, slice the trifle sponges or lady fingers in half and spread one half with the raspberry conserve or jam.
-Sandwich back together.
-Arrange in a single layer over the bottom of the glass dish or individual dishes.
+- Meanwhile, slice the trifle sponges or lady fingers in half and spread one half with the raspberry conserve.
+Now sandwich back together and arrange them in a single layer over the bottom of the glass dish or individual dishes.

 - Drizzle the sherry or framboise over the sponges.